Bushixiaoguaiguai/CW2024/README.md

  - Simplified background setup by separating visual and input handling into distinct methods.
  - Enhanced cleanup process with a protected onCleanup hook for custom level-specific cleanup logic.

+6. **Apply singleton design pattern** Apply Singleton pattern to Controller class
+- Refactored the Controller class to implement the Singleton pattern, ensuring a single instance is used throughout the application.
+- Added static methods to initialize and retrieve the Controller instance.
+- Improved code maintainability and prevented redundant Controller instances from being created.

 ### Features Added
 1. **Explosion effects** Implemented explosion effects for collisions
  - Added Explosion class to create and manage explosion animations using sprite sheets.